JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 ### Variance{-}

 The most common way to describe dispersion is with variance.
-For any variable $X$, the variance (designated $\sigma^2$) is calculated once we know the mean.
+For any variable X, the variance (designated $\sigma^2$) is calculated once we know the mean.

 $$\sigma^2 = \frac{n}{n-1}( (\sum_{i=1}^n (x_i - \mu)^2) / n)$$
 The variance is, in words, the average sum of the squared distances from each observed value and the sample mean, adjusted for the size of the sample.
 The second term ($n/n-1$) implies that the variance is going to be inflated for small samples (adjusted up by 5/4 for 5 observations), but not at all for large samples (adjusted up by 1000/999 for 1,000 observations).